 Hearings and Appeals under the Liquor Licence Act

-On July 1, 2011, pursuant to the Good Government Act, 2011, responsibility for the adjudication of liquor matters under the Liquor Licence Act was transferred from the Board of the Alcohol and Gaming Commission of Ontario (AGCO) to the Licence Appeal Tribunal (LAT).
-LAT is an adjudicative agency of the government of Ontario which adjudicates matters involving licensing activities regulated by various Ministries.
+Responsibility for the adjudication of liquor matters under the Liquor Licence Act rests with the Licence Appeal Tribunal (LAT), which is an agency of the Government of Ontario that adjudicates matters involving licensing activities regulated by various Ministries.
+LAT is not part of the AGCO.

 Individuals or businesses who are applying for a licence, or are licensed, under the Liquor Licence Act and who dispute a Notice of Proposal (NOP) or an Order of Monetary Penalty (OMP) issued by the Registrar of Alcohol and Gaming (the Registrar) to refuse the application or to suspend or revoke the licence may appeal the proposal or order to LAT.